kaviththiranga/ballerina-day-tooling-tutorial/README.md

 * `ballerina pull <org_name>/<package_name>` (Pull the latest version)

 For more info on package management in Ballerina, please refer to [the guide](https://ballerina.io/learn/how-to-publish-packages/) available in ballerina.io.

-## API Doc Generation

-* You can use the doc generator tool to generate API Docs for your Projects.
-Ballerina Documentation is part of the Language Syntax itself and Documentation Block Support markdown syntax with some additional tags to refer parameters and attributes.

-* Now let’s generate API Docs for your package.
-Go to your example project root and enter following command `ballerina doc <package_name>`

-* If you need to generate API Docs for the whole project use the following command `ballerina doc`

-* Now go to the target directory in your project and you can find the generate API Docs under api-docs directory

-For more info on documenting Ballerina code, please refer to [the guide](https://ballerina.io/learn/how-to-document-ballerina-code/) available in ballerina.io.

 ## Exploring Ballerina Composer